kiosion/dotfiles/README.md

 ## Installation

-Please note, this script is intended for a fresh install on specifically my computer and will overwrite files, as well as implement my grub config.
-Customize it first and use caution if you're running it under an already-configured installation.
+Please note, this script is intended for specifically my computer and will overwrite files as well as implement my grub and fstab configs.
+Customize it first and use caution if running under an already-configured install.

 Run:
 ```